Meta releases beefed-up AI models

 "We also want to make sure we're developing and releasing this technology in a way that anticipates and works to reduce risk."

-Examples shared on social media included Meta AI claiming to have a child in the New York City school system during a conversation in an online forum.
+Examples shared on social media included Meta AI claiming to have a child in the New York City school system during an online forum conversation.

 Meta AI has been consistently updated and improved since its initial release last year, according to the company.